We may earn a commission when you click on the affiliate links in this post.

 Recipe Tips

-- One thing I love about this recipe is you don’t have to cook it for as long as you would have to cook whole chicken pieces.
+- One thing I love about this fried chicken recipe is you don’t have to cook it for as long as you would have to cook whole chicken pieces.
 It only takes a few short minutes on each side to cook these chicken pieces all the way through.
 Make sure to butterfly (slice in half) large chicken breasts or pound them with a meat mallet until the breasts are about a half inch thick and they’ll cook up in no time!

 - I like to use a cast iron skillet for this recipe.
 I think it produces the best crispy outside.